irishmaiden18/2_19_26_fetch_individ_mini_project/README.md

 ## API's Used

-- text will come from API https://dogapi.dog/
+- text will come from https://dogapi.dog/ API

-- images will come from https://dog.ceo/api/breeds/image/random
+- images will come from https://dog.ceo/api/breeds/image/random API

 ## Screen Shots